-The guidelines will also provide sufficient direction to architects, developers and City staff to assist in the evaluation of urban design briefs, site-specific Zoning Bylaw amendments and planning applications.
+The guidelines also provide sufficient direction to architects, developers and City staff to assist in the evaluation of urban design briefs, site-specific Zoning Bylaw amendments and planning applications.

 Built Form Standards for Mid-rise Buildings and Townhouses (April 2018)

-Based on Official Plan Update (OPA 48), these built form standards will provide clear directions and criteria for the design of new townhouse and mid-rise buildings across the city (with the exception of the Downtown, which is subject to the Downtown Built Form Standards.
+Based on Official Plan Update (OPA 48), these built form standards provide clear directions and criteria for the design of new townhouse and mid-rise buildings across the city (with the exception of the Downtown, which is subject to the Downtown Built Form Standards.
 This includes building height and massing, landscaping and open space, amenity space, and parking and access.